 We live in a culture that is in a constant state of denial regarding our own personal deaths.
 Few care to seriously think about this inevitability and even fewer are comfortable talking about it.
 All the while we are obsessed with images and stories of the deaths of others - in the news, in movies, on TV, in books and in video gaming.
 We value youthful appearance and hide the signs of our own aging.
 We warehouse our elderly.
 Until the mid 19th century in this country, families cared for their own dying and dead loved ones, and wakes for the deceased took place in the home.
 Burials took place on private property or in church and public cemeteries.
 Embalming began as a way to preserve dead Civil War soldiers so they could be transported back home from far away battle fields.
 Embalming soon caught on among the general public, and the modern mortuary industry began.
 Today there is a growing movement to return choice to families who would like to care for their own dead, hold home funerals and choose greener body disposition alternatives.
 The recent rise of Death Midwifery is in response to this folkway tradition of caring for our own dying and dead loved ones.

 Death is not the opposite of life.
 Death is the opposite of birth.
-Just as a Birth Midwife can assist in bringing one safely into the world, a Death Midwife can ease the soul's transition out of the familiar world.
+Just as a Birth Midwife can assist in bringing one safely into the world, a Death Midwife can ease one's transition out of the familiar world.

 I can offer guidance on: